EdAnalytics18/retail-analytics-BI-system-project/README.md

 ## General Info

-Retail organizations typically operate across multiple disconnected operational systems, such as in-store POS platforms, e-commerce systems, inventory management tools, and returns processing systems.
-While these systems generate large volumes of data, they often lack a centralized analytics foundation that enables consistent, reliable reporting.
+Retail companies typically operate across multiple disconnected operational systems, such as in-store POS systems, e-commerce platforms, inventory management tools, and returns processing systems.
+While these systems generate large amounts of data, they often lack a centralized analytics system that enables consistent, reliable reporting.

 As a result, analytics teams struggle to answer fundamental business questions around revenue performance, product profitability, inventory efficiency, and return behavior.

-This project addresses that gap by designing and implementing a **production-style Retail Analytics Data Warehouse**, applying modern **ELT** and **dimensional modeling** best practices to transform raw operational data into a **trusted, analytics-ready source of truth** for business intelligence and decision-making.
+This project addresses that gap by designing, building, and deploying a **production-style Retail Analytics Data Warehouse**, applying modern **ELT** and **dimensional modeling** best practices to transform raw operational data into a **reliable, analytics-ready source of truth** for business intelligence and executive decision-making.

 ---